Topic No. 205: Evictions Pursuant to the Ellis Act

 Step 2: The owner must file a Notice of Intent To Withdraw Residential Units from the Rental Market (“Notice of Intent”) with the Rent Board.

 Step 3: Within fifteen days of filing the Notice of Intent, the owner must inform the tenants that the Notice of Intent was filed with the Rent Board, that the tenants have certain re-occupancy rights, that the tenants have the right to relocation assistance, and that elderly or disabled tenants who have lived in the unit for at least one year have the right to extend the date of withdrawal from 120 days to one year.

 Step 4: Within sixty days of filing the Notice of Intent, elderly or disabled tenants must give written notice to the owner of their entitlement to an extension of the date of withdrawal from 120 days to one year.

 Step 5: Within thirty days of receipt of a tenant’s claim to an extension of the date of withdrawal, the owner must give written notice of the claim to the Rent Board.

-Step 6: Within ninety days of filing the Notice of Intent, the owner must give written notice to the Rent Board and the tenants as to whether or not the owner disputes a tenant's claim to an extension.
-The notice must also state whether the owner is extending the date of withdrawal for other units in building.
+Step 6: Within ninety days of filing the Notice of Intent, the owner must give written notice to the Rent Board and the tenants as to whether or not the owner disputes a tenant’s claim to an extension and the revised date of withdrawal of the property if the owner does not dispute a tenant’s claim of extension.
+The notice must also state whether the owner is extending the tenancies for other units in the building.

 Step 7: Prior to the effective date of withdrawal, the owner shall record a Memorandum summarizing the Notice of Intent with the County Recorder.
 A tenant may assert the owner’s failure to record the Memorandum as a defense to an eviction action.
 The Rent Board will record a Notice of Constraints notwithstanding the owner’s failure to record the Memorandum.